moengage/moengage-segment-integration/README.md

 ![MavenBadge](https://maven-badges.herokuapp.com/maven-central/com.moengage/moengage-segment-kotlin-destination/badge.svg)

+> info ""
+> **Note:** `analytics-android-integration-moengage` will no longer be receiving updates.
+We recommend you to use `analytics-kotlin-destination-moengage`.
+For more details refer [moengage-segment-android-integration](https://partners.moengage.com/hc/en-us/articles/4409143474964-Android-device-mode-)

 To enable the full functionality of MoEngage (like Push Notifications, InApp Messaging), complete the following steps in your Android app.

 ### Adding the MoEngage Dependency